zalenix/portaldocs/portal-sdk/generated/top-extensions-telemetry.md

 1. If you are using the **Kusto** Client SDK to connect, that  `ClientRequestProperties.Application` is set to an appropriate value.
 If you are using another access method that supports a similar feature, ensure that the extension connects to **Kusto**.

 1. Whether you need to create your own functions and tables, including write access, in **Kusto**.
 This means creating a dedicated database for your team with a suitable name that you supply, for which you will then be responsible for maintaining, including registering with the GDPR scanner, or other similar entities.
-If you are not sure  whether you need your own functions or tables, answer this as "No" and file a new request with <a href="mailto:ibizafxhot@microsoft.com;azurefxg@microsoft.com?subject=Extension Alert Configuration Changes&body=My team would like to update the correlation rules for our extension.
-The configuration to update is <Alert_YOUR_EXTENSION_NAME>.
-The updated configuration is attached.">ibizafxhot@microsoft.com; azurefxg@microsoft.com</a>  if the answer changes.
+If you are not sure  whether you need your own functions or tables, answer this as "No" and file a new request with <a href="mailto:ibizafxhot@microsoft.com;azurefxg@microsoft.com?subject=Extension%20Alert%20Configuration%20Changes&body=My%20team%20would%20like%20to%20update%20the%20correlation%20rules%20for%20our%20extension.%20%20The%20configuration%20to%20update%20is%20<Alert_YOUR_EXTENSION_NAME>.%20%20The%20updated%20configuration%20is%20attached.">ibizafxhot@microsoft.com;%20azurefxg@microsoft.com</a>  if the answer changes.
 The email to azurefxg@microsoft.com should contain the information in this list.

 Once azurefxg@microsoft.com receives and approves the onboarding request, they will reach out to you.
 When your identities are validated, they will enable your app ID with Viewer access for the requested databases.
 There is no propagation delay associated with enabling programmatic access.